This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Top of PageSection 4 - Procedures

-Part F - Roles and Responsibilities
+Part D - Roles and Responsibilities

 (15) The Compliance Network is responsible for:

-- communicating any changes to those laws to the University including the Senior Executive Group;
+- communicating any changes to those laws to the University including the Senior Executive Group

-- creating and disseminating applicable training to relevant stakeholders;
+- creating and disseminating applicable training to relevant stakeholders

-- undertaking training and/or relevant qualifications relevant to their roles;
+- undertaking training and/or relevant qualifications relevant to their roles

-- promoting a compliance culture;
+- promoting a compliance culture

-- continuously self-assessing and annually attesting to the risk of non-compliance in their operating areas; and
+- continuously self-assessing and annually attesting to the risk of non-compliance in their operating areas and

-Part G - Consequence of Non-Compliance
+Part E - Consequences of Non-Compliance

-(17) Non-compliance with legislative and other obligations can expose the University and individuals to risks, including physical, financial and reputational risks, and the University regards non-compliance with this Policy as a serious matter and a breach of its Code of Conduct.
+(19) Non-compliance with legislative and other obligations can expose the University and individuals to risks, including physical, financial and reputational risks, and the University regards non-compliance with this Policy as a serious matter and a breach of its Code of Conduct.

 Top of PageSection 5 - Guidelines